raspberrypilearning/boat-race/en/step_1.md

 ## Introduction

 In this resource, you are going to learn how to make a racing game.
-The player uses the mouse to navigate a boat to a desert island without bumping into obstacles.
+The player uses the mouse to navigate a boat to an island without bumping into obstacles.

 ### What you will make